Laurans/data-engineering-sandbox/README.md

 - direnv (https://direnv.net/)
 - just (https://github.com/casey/just)
 - nerdctl (https://github.com/containerd/nerdctl) - can be installed with "Rancher Desktop" (https://rancherdesktop.io/)

+## Kaggle API Token

+To download datasets through the Kaggle public API, you will need a Kaggle API token.
+Follow the instructions in the [Kaggle documentation](https://www.kaggle.com/docs/api#authentication) to create and obtain your API token.

 ## Getting Started